andreaskaris/blog/docs/openshift/cpu-isolation-in-openshift.md

 ## CPU isolation in Red Hat OpenShift Container Platform

-Two complementary different features allow admins to partition the node's CPUs according to their needs.
+Two complementary features allow admins to partition the node's CPUs according to their needs.
 The first is the Kubernetes `Static CPU Manager` feature.
 The second is the OpenShift only `Management workload partitioning` feature.

 ### Static CPU manager